Raptors rally past Bucks for first Finals appearance

 Marc Gasol’s 3-pointer had Toronto ahead by four, but Lopez reduced it to two with a layup at 3:29.
 The Raptors went up by five on Siakam’s tip-in with 2:06 to play.

 Lopez made two free throws with 29.6 seconds to play, cutting the lead to three, but Milwaukee never had the ball within one possession in the closing minutes.
-Siakam made one free throw, and Leonard made two foul shots in the final seconds.
+Siakam and Leonard finished the game off with free throws.

 The Bucks were 6-for-9 from 3-point range to earn a 31-18 lead after one quarter.

-Note: EditorsNote: Update 3: Remove “get” in 13th graf.